- Ages 0-12

 Scottish Fisheries Museum has not told us about their dining options.

 Yes, Scottish Fisheries Museum is wheelchair friendly.

-Scottish Fisheries Museum has not told us if they are fully pushchair friendly.
+No, Scottish Fisheries Museum have stated they are not pushchair friendly.

 Scottish Fisheries Museum has not told us if they are dog friendly.